AI Dubbing is becoming

 Honest reading of n=47

 Statistical inference from 47 creators is limited.
-We present this cohort as a directional signal of multi-language adoption ceiling within Perso AI's data, not as a population estimate of "AI dubbing power-users globally."
+We present this cohort to show how far multi-language adoption extends among Perso AI's most active creators — not as a population estimate of "AI dubbing power-users globally."
 Three robustness signals partially mitigate the small-sample concern:

 - (i) 44 of 47 workspaces are independent — no single-organization dominance.